nhuvan/nhuvan.github.io/_pages/home.md

 <!--  -->
 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->

-<span style="color:red">02/2025:</span> 1 article on efficient models accepted in the journal Pattern Analysis and Applications.<br/>

-<span style="color:red">01/2025:</span> 1 paper on semi-supervised learning accepted at VISAPP 2025.<br/>

-<span style="color:red">11/2024:</span> 1 paper on PU learning accepted at SAC 2025.<br/>

-<span style="color:red">10/2024:</span> 1 paper on Continual learning accepted at WACV 2024.<br/>
+<span style="color:red">08/2025:</span> Our project ANR PRC EnACA is accepted. <br/>

 ### Research Grants:

++ 2026-2029 : ANR EnACA project on AI-based multimodal understanding of comics, manga, and related art forms.
+The research focuses on generalizable instance segmentation under visual style and domain shif (PI).
 + 2023-2026: grant CIFRE with <span style="color:blue">[IMPACT](https://sas-impact.fr/en/)</span>.
 (Co-PI)
 + 2023-2026: APR Optimedias (Artificial intelligence for the benefit of precision medicine in neuropsychiatry and infectiology) funded by the Region Centre-Val-de-Loire, France.
 + 2022-2025 : ANR ASTRID ROV-Chasseur on weakly supervised learning and efficient deep models for robotic vision.
-(Co-PI)
+(PI)
 + 2022-2023 : ACHS: a scientific collaboration projet of the French Embassy in Vietnam on medical data analysis (PI)
 + 2015-2016 : eDuc: a technology transfer project funded by the SATT Grand Center on lecture videos indexing (PI)